BGI-SynBio/PyMOL-PUB/README.md

 we develop a high-level interface in order to generate figures capable of reaching the publication standard.
-By using our tool, the manual operations can be greatly reduced, and the desired image output can be obtained with a few lines of code or only configuration.
+By using our tool, the manual operations can be greatly reduced, and the desired image output can be obtained with a few lines of code or only gui.

 <p align="center">
     <img src="./docs/source/_static/overview.png"/>